akinomyoga/ble.sh/README.md

   fact, I personally call it simply /biːɛliː/ or verbosely read it as /biːɛliː dɑt ɛseɪtʃ/ in my head.
 - <sup><a id="discl-pure" href="#discl-pure">†2</a></sup>Q. *It cannot be pure
-  Bash because the user should be able input and run external commands.
+  Bash because the user should be able to input and run external commands.
   What does the pure Bash mean?* --- A. It means that the core part of the line editor is written in pure Bash.
-Of course, the external commands will be run when the user input it and request the execution of it.
+Of course, the external commands will be run when the user inputs them and requests the execution of them.
 In addition, before and after the execution of user commands, `ble.sh` relies on POSIX `stty` to set up the correct TTY states for user commands.
 It also uses other POSIX utilities for acceleration in some parts of initialization and cleanup code, processing of large data in completions, pasting large data, etc.  The primary goal of the `ble.sh` implementation is not being pure Bash, but the performance in the Bash implementation with the POSIX environment.
-Being pure Bash is usually useful for reducing the `fork`/`exec` cost, but if implementation by external commands are more efficient in specific parts, `ble.sh` will use the external commands there.
+  Being pure Bash is usually useful for reducing the `fork`/`exec` cost, but if implementation by external commands is more efficient in specific parts, `ble.sh` will use the external commands there.
 - <sup><a id="discl-make" href="#discl-make">†3</a></sup>Q. *Why does `ble.sh`
   use `make` to generate the script files?
 You should not use `make` for a